-Self-detox occurs when someone attempts to give up using drugs or alcohol without professional or medical intervention.
-They might taper their use of the substance or go “cold turkey” (stop immediately).
+Self-detox is when someone tries to stop using drugs or alcohol without professional help.
+They might taper their substance use or go “cold turkey."
 In either case, they have no outside support or treatment.

-Some people who attempt self-detox plan carefully for the experience, while others just decide to stop using and don’t alter their lives in any other way.
+Some people plan for the experience carefully.
+Others just decide to stop using and don’t alter their lives in any other way.

 Is it Safe to Detox from Alcohol at Home?

 At-home detox is not recommended because its safety levels vary from person to person.
 It depends on the severity of alcohol use.

 The detoxification process can be dangerous for people with alcohol use disorder (AUD).
 Supervision and support can increase the chance of a successful, long-term recovery.